Basic Needs

 Youth & Family Grief Support Group

-The Youth & Family Grief Support Group provides compassionate care to kids, teens, and families who have experienced a death through education and peer group support sessions.
-You do not need to be a Club family to participate.
-All services are offered to you and your family free of charge, including meals, support groups and child care (for children under 5 years old).
-Come to our group sessions every second Thursday of the month at the Club from 6-8 p.m.
+The Youth & Family Grief Support Group is a program at the Club that provides compassionate care to kids, teens and families who have experienced a loss.
+Meetings are facilitated by trained, compassionate volunteers and Club staff.
+Before beginning each group meeting, a family-style meal is served.
+Attendees will get to spend time with therapy dogs and can participate in a variety of age-appropriate activities.
+Free, onsite child care for families with children under 5 years of age is provided during meetings.
+You do not need to be a Club member to participate.
+Group sessions are every second Thursday of the month at the Club from 6-8 p.m.
 Before attending your first session, please contact our Grief Support Coordinators at griefsupport@bgcosh.org to schedule a one-time orientation.
 Learn more about the Youth & Family Grief Support Group here.

 Dental and Vision Care

-If you would like more information about this program, please contact the Director of Youth & Family Engagement, Danielle Bittelman, at danielleb@bgcosh.org or 920-233-1414, ext.
+If you have questions about these programs, please contact the Director of Youth & Family Engagement, Danielle Bittelman, at danielleb@bgcosh.org or (920) 233-1414, ext.
 124.

 Meal Program